sebastien-prudhomme/cowboysysop-charts/charts/patrowl/README.md

 ## Configuration

-The following table lists all the configurable parameters expose by the PatrOwl chart and their default values.
+The following tables list all the configurable parameters expose by the PatrOwl chart and their default values.

+### Common parameters

 | Name                         | Description                                                                                  | Default                                         |
 |------------------------------|----------------------------------------------------------------------------------------------|-------------------------------------------------|